HOME About Download Subscription FAQ User Guide User Page Promotion Contact 日本語

 You can swtich Facial Expressions using the Keyboard.

-By default, Auto Expression is enabled.
-You can enable each assigned Emotion (Neutral, Fun, Angry, etc.) using the F1, F2, F3, ... keys (Figure 1 (B)), and switch back to Auto Expression by a key (Figure 1 (A)) on your keyboard.
+By default, Auto Expression is active.
+You can activate each assigned Emotion (Neutral, Fun, Angry, etc.) using the F1, F2, F3, ... keys (Figure 1 (B)), and switch back to Auto Expression by a key (Figure 1 (A)) on your keyboard.

-When Auto Expression is enabled, all the Facial Expressions are controlled by the Webcam.
+When Auto Expression is active, all the Facial Expressions are controlled by the Webcam.
 Otherwise, the Webcam controls only the Mouth Shapes and Blinks.

 Auto Expressions / Mouth Movement Settings